 - Use /scratch volumes, which are optimized for performance.
 You can find more information on those file volumes here.

-- Backup your data, as the /scratchalpha and /scratchbeta are not backed up, and that we can not guarantee a 100% failsafe back up of your /home directories.
+- Backup your data, as the /scratchbeta directory is not backed up, and that we can not guarantee a 100% failsafe back up of your /home directories.

 - Backups are not an “undelete”, and your /home restoration in case of incident mainly depends on the time between the deletion of files and the backup request to HPCaVe admins, as well as the life span of the file (did it exist long enough?).

 - Do not let your job write heavy output to your /home directory.
-Not only your quota will be exceeded quickly, but you will loose in performance from not using the /scratch directories
+Not only your quota will be exceeded quickly, but you will experience bad performance in comparison of scratch directories.

-- Keep your data secure!
-HPCaVe systems are highly secured, but are often scanned on the network by would-be intruders.
+- Keep your data secure : MeSU Supercomputer is secured, but often scanned on the network by would-be intruders.
 Although highly improbable, we can not guarantee that a data thievery won’t happen.
-Therefore, do not store nuclear launching codes on HPCaVe servers.

-- Strong personal password : Your password is the same as your upmc account.
-Make sure it is strong/long/complex enough, and do not share it with others (DSI policies).
+- Strong personal password : Your password must be strong/long/complex enough, do not share it with others (DSI policies).